floriankugler/floriankugler.com/source/about.html.md

 I'm currently working as a software developer and technical author in the iOS and Mac ecosystems.
 Please see my [projects](/projects.html) page for more details on what I've been working on.

-Besides my current professional ventures I'm a deeply curious person and a rational thinker in many fields.
+Besides my current professional ventures I'm a deeply curious person and a rational thinker with interests in many fields.
 First of all, I love to learn more about myself to become a better person.
 I also love to learn about philosophy, economics, politics, and many related topics to understand the world we're living in and to work towards a better future.

 Although I've been developing software for more than 20 years now, I've pursued lots of other endeavours as well.